Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 ## 5: Contaminant Database Setup:
 The Duplex-Seq pipeline is designed to use a local NCBI Blast instance to detect and remove potential contamination from non-target species and identify issues arising from pseudogenes.
-*This step is optional, but requires a non valid NCBI Blast database file name.
-To run without BLAST, enter "NONE" (with any capitalization) in the blast_db field in the config.csv file. *
+*This step is optional, but requires a valid NCBI Blast database file name.
+To run without BLAST, enter "NONE" (with any capitalization) in the blast_db field in the config.csv file.*

 To construct your contaminant database, if desired, first decide on a list of species you want to monitor for contaminants.
 A suggested